sanity-io/GROQ/spec/Section 10 -- Functions.md

 ## dateTime

-The `dateTime` function takes a string, returning a datetime value.
+The `dateTime` function takes a string or another datatime value, returning a datetime value.
+This function is idempotent.

 global::dateTime(args, scope):